 The services our firm provides are largely dedicated to helping individuals, families, entrepreneurs and companies save on their legal costs.
 That is, our attorneys endeavor to decrease our clients’ exposure to liability and litigation.

-Powers & Neal has taken this approach on behalf of numerous small businesses.
+Neal Law Firm has taken this approach on behalf of numerous small businesses.
 Here are the top seven business legal issues we encounter:

 No or Weak Agreements.
 As business owner, all of your business agreements should be in writing, as oral agreements can be difficult to enforce.
 A well written contract should address future contingencies so that if a dispute arises, the parties have a roadmap on how to handle it.
 You need to be protected with well written contracts.
 Having no written agreements or weak agreements is definitely one of the most frequent business legal issues we see.